 So as two people living together unmarried, particularly if one of you becomes dependent financially on the other in some way, you are in a much more delicate situation than a married couple would be in.

-Because of this, you should always consider whether if your relationship did break up, how likely it would be that you will both continue to be kind, reasonable and sensible to each other, and how assets would be split.
+Because of this, unmarried couples should always consider whether, if the relationship breaks up, how likely it would be that you will both continue to be kind, reasonable and sensible to each other, and how your jointly owned property and possessions would be split.

-Ownership of the property you live in and repayment of any mortgage
+Ownership of the property you live in, right to stay living there, and repayment of any mortgage

-If just one of you owns the house you live in, the other has no automatic right to stay if the relationship ends.
 That is the case even if the non-owner pays towards the mortgage or running costs.
-The only exception is if you have agreed otherwise in either a cohabitation agreement or a licence agreement to occupy the property.
+The only exception to this rule is if you have agreed otherwise in either a cohabitation agreement or in a licence agreement that gives you the legal right to occupy the property.

 - who should live in the property if one of you looks after children and does not work

 - what should happen if one of you becomes severely injured or even dies

 - what happens if your employment circumstances change and one of you cannot afford your contribution to the mortgage repayments